The Aemulus Project VI: Emulation of beyond-standard galaxy clustering statistics to improve cosmological constraints: Methods

 We obtain $\cov{perf}$ by computing the covariance of the fractional error between the emulator predictions and the measurements on the data (and then smoothing this matrix to handle noise from our limited number of simulations, as described below).
-The performance covariance on our test set with $N_\mathrm{test}=3500$ observations indexed by $n$ is then:
+The performance covariance on our test set with $N_\mathrm{test}=3500$ observations indexed by $n$ is then

 where $\bm{y}$ is a vector of the measured observables (which can be a concatenation of multiple observable vectors).
-Note that we know the expectation value of these fractional errors should be zero, so we assume $\bar{\bm{f}}_{n}=0$ when computing the covariance.
-The computed $\cov{perf}$ is visualized in Figure~\ref{fig:cov_emuperf}, for all 5 observables.
+It is worth noting that we know the expectation value of these fractional errors should be zero, so we assume $\bar{\bm{f}}_{n}=0$ when computing the covariance.
+The computed $\cov{perf}$ is visualized in Figure~\ref{fig:cov_emuperf}, for all five observables.

 We compute $\cov{test}$ using the \aemulus test set, which has $N_\mathrm{cosmos}=7$ different cosmologies $c$, and $N_\mathrm{box}=5$ boxes (realizations) $b$ for each cosmology.
 These are each populated with $H=100$ HOD models $h$.
 We utilize the fact that we have multiple boxes per cosmology to estimate the sample variance.
-We choose a single HOD model in the middle of the parameter space, and for each cosmology populated with this HOD, we compute the mean value of the observable $\bar{\bm{y}}_{c}$ of the $N_\mathrm{box}$ boxes,
+We choose a single HOD model in the middle of the parameter space, and for each cosmology populated with this HOD, we compute the mean value of the observable $\bar{\bm{y}}_{c}$ of the $N_\mathrm{box}$ boxes:

-We compute the fractional deviation from this mean $\bm{d}_{b,c}$ for each of box of a given cosmology,
+We compute the fractional deviation from this mean $\bm{d}_{b,c}$ for each of box of a given cosmology:

-We finally compute the covariance of these deviations from the mean,
+We finally compute the covariance of these deviations from the mean:

 The computed $\cov{aemulus}$ is shown in Figure~\ref{fig:cov_aemulus}.